 Security is one of the prime concerns that haunts the deployment of warehouse IoT.
 A study by Aruba, a Hewlett Packard Enterprise company, involving users of IoT reveals that

-84% respondents reported that they have already experienced IoT-related breach at least once.
+84% respondents reported that they have already experienced an IoT-related breach at least once.

 4. IoT Platform

-An IoT ecosystem is a complex organization of interconnected devices that expands across sensors, devices, software, equipment, security systems, servers and databases - only to mention a few.
+An IoT ecosystem is a complex organization of interconnected devices that spans across sensors, devices, software, equipment, security systems, servers, and databases – only to mention a few.

-Considering the large number of components required to interact reliably and securely, most companies depend on what is known as IoT Platforms to achieve this purpose.
+Considering a large number of components required to interact reliably and securely, most companies depend on what is known as and IoT platform to achieve this purpose.

-An IoT platform is nothing but a middleware (mostly cloud based) used to interconnect all the pieces of the IoT ecosystem.
-Think of it as the glue that connects all the parts within the ecosystem and stores, and processes & analyzes all the generated data.
+An IoT platform is simply a middleware (mostly cloud based) used to interconnect all the pieces of the IoT ecosystem.
+Think of it as the glue that connects all the parts within the ecosystem and stores, processes, and analyzes all the generated data.